 Click the link below to go to this page

-In the spring this is what you will see to the north (near Ravenscrag on the south road to Eastend).
-The whitemud clays are clearly visible.
-The amount of overburden would be impossible to remove at this site, so Plainsman mines on the opposite side where gentle rolling hills fall to the valley bottom.
-But on the other side there are no outcrops, these white layers are largely hidden and can only be discovered by exploratory digging.
+In the spring this is what you will see to the north (near Ravenscrag, Saskatchewan on the south road to Eastend).
+The Whitemud clays are clearly visible.
+The amount of overburden makes it difficult to find minable sections, so Plainsman Clays mines on the opposite side where gently rolling hills fall to the valley bottom.
+On that side there are no outcrops, these white layers are largely hidden and can only be discovered by exploratory digging.
 But on this side they are easily accessed and can readily be sampled.
-This is the exact location where the whitemud clays were first discovered for pottery in the early 1900s, there are actually some mineable sections on the front hills to left.
+This is the exact location where the Whitemud clays were first discovered for pottery in the early 1900s, there are actually some mineable sections on the front hills to left.
 I-XL brick mined clay here for many years.
 This is also the site of a mine for the former Medalta Potteries.

 These amazing hills near Big Muddy, Saskatchewan expose the sedimentary layers of the Whitemud formation (and others).
 The light-colored layer at the bottom is what Plainsman Clays calls A3, it makes up about half of M340.
 But below ground is the 3B layer, the other half.
 The dark grey layers above the Whitemuds are what we call A2, a ball clay.
 Top soil has accumulated on much of the clay to be able to grow the grass but there are bare spots around these hills.
 Although this is about 250km east of the Plainsman quarry at Eastend, Saskatchewan - the clay layers are remarkably similar.
 The clay resources in the area are truly astounding, not just in the quantity and quality but also in the magnificent landscape they define.